nyfraud/Discord-IP-Tools/README.md

 Edit The stat.py And Add Ur Discord Bot Token    # this is roating status on bot

+you can change tokens for redeem in the token.json file and in the fresh.py just make sure they are the same and do

+/redeem "token" then it will send u a pm asking for a user pass /login to login

+COMMANDS:

+/redeem
+/login
+/logout
+/help
+/ping
+/tcpping
+/geoip

 to run the bot do screen python3 fresh.py for main tool